RetronixTechInc/u-boot-rtx/doc/android/boot-image.rst

 v2, v1 and v0 formats are backward compatible.

-Android Boot Image format is represented by :c:type:`struct andr_img_hdr` in U-Boot, and can be seen in ``include/android_image.h``.
+The Android Boot Image format is represented by :c:type:`struct andr_img_hdr <andr_img_hdr>` in U-Boot, and can be seen in ``include/android_image.h``.
 U-Boot supports booting Android Boot Image and also has associated command

 Booting
 -------